jValdron/open-flyball-thruster/docs/tuning.md

 ### A note about throw distance

 **Remember that you only need the thruster to throw the ball 24" (at least in NAFA).** I tend to aim for **~26–28"**.
 Throwing further than that gives a very negligible increase in speed.
-In a perfect box turn, the dog already has its mouth around the box as it hits the pedal.
+In a perfect box turn, the dog already has its mouth around the ball as it hits the pedal.

-**Making it shoot further will only cause issues with softer dogs or dogs that catches the ball in the air, further from the faceplate.**
+**Making it shoot further will only cause issues with softer dogs or dogs that catches the ball in the air, far from the faceplate.**

 If you want to optimize the box for faster turns, **make the pedal more sensitive** so the thruster throws the ball as soon as you touch the pedal and not when it is fully depressed.